 The insurer tracks the cost base for each investor and all taxable events are reflected on a T3.
 There’s no additional accounting required by an investor.

-To get the same benefit of bypassing the estate, mutual funds are often held in joint ownership,2 particularly with spouses, even though the assets may belong to only one of the owners.
+To get the same benefit of bypassing the estate, mutual funds are often held in joint ownership,⁴ particularly with spouses, even though the assets may belong to only one of the owners.
 When one owner dies, the assets automatically become the property of the other owner.
 The drawback to these arrangements is that the signature of both owners is required for many transactions.
+See Joint tenants with right of survivorship - An appropriate strategy? for more information on using joint ownership.

 Under Manulife segregated fund contracts, any revocable beneficiary can be named without affecting the ability of the owner to manage the account.
 The beneficiary can also be changed at any time without the beneficiary’s consent.
 Joint ownership of a mutual fund can’t be changed unless both owners agree.

-For non-registered investments, creditor protection may also be available if the named beneficiary is a member of the family class or an irrevocable beneficiary.
-In provinces other than Quebec, a family class beneficiary would be any of the spouse,3 child, grandchild, or parent of the annuitant.
+Creditor protection may also be available if the named beneficiary is a member of the family class or an irrevocable beneficiary.
+In provinces other than Quebec, a family class beneficiary would be any of the spouse,⁵ child, grandchild, or parent of the annuitant.
 In Quebec, a family class beneficiary would be any of the following: the married or civil union spouse, or descendants or ascendants of the policyholder.

 To discuss these advantages in detail and learn more about segregated fund contracts, contact your advisor.

-1 Residents of Quebec will also receive an RL-16 tax slip.
-2 Joint ownership with right of survivorship doesn’t apply in Quebec.
-3 For creditor protection, the definition of spouse may include a common-law spouse or same-sex spouse, depending on provincial legislation.
+1 This article compares non-registered segregated fund contracts with mutual fund trusts.
+2 Residents of Quebec will also receive an RL-16 tax slip.
+3 The probate process and fees don’t apply in Quebec.
+There’s a verification process for non-notarial wills but not for notarial wills.
+4 Joint ownership with right of survivorship doesn’t apply in Quebec.
+5 For creditor protection, the definition of spouse may include a common-law spouse or same-sex spouse, depending on provincial legislation.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 The Manufacturers Life Insurance Company is the issuer and guarantor of contracts containing Manulife segregated funds.
 Any amount allocated to a segregated fund is invested at the risk of the contractholder and may increase or decrease in value.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund facts as well as the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.